 - Start by exporting the protected system via iSCSI Start.
 From the x360Recover Web GUI, select the protected system details page.
 Locate the desired snapshot and select iSCSI Start.
 If you are recovering a system that has been running in Live Mode as a virtual machine on the appliance, then select Live Mode when starting iSCSI.
 Otherwise, choose Test Mode.

-- Boot your new system from the x360Recover Recovery Toolkit.
+- Boot your new system from the x360Recover Bare Metal Restore Utility.

 - When the desktop loads, launch iSCSI Manager from the Recovery Tools folder of the Launcher menu.

 - Enter the IP address of your Appliance and click Discover.

 - Select the disk target(s) containing the Windows volume(s) you wish to recover and click on Connect to attach them to the recovery tools environment.

 6. Launch Disk Manager and examine your attached disk devices.
 Identify the device path for the local disk you intend to restore the C: volume on to, as well as the device path of the original C: volume you mounted via iSCSI Manager.

 7. Launch LXTerminal from the System Tools folder of the Launcher menu.